 Fortunately he didn’t hold my scrupulousness against me.

-In his report the psychiatrist wrote “She made certain allegations regarding Dr. [my former name]’s treatment of her which she categorized as not being very nice.”
+In his report the psychiatrist wrote “She made certain allegations regarding [my] treatment of her which she categorized as not being very nice.”
 It’s nothing short of miraculous how spending just a few minutes in this psychiatrist’s office changed her.
 Several months earlier she had alleged in several court filings in two different courts that I was vicious and violent.
 Now I’m “not being very nice.”

 If I ever wanted to take my story of being our child’s constant caretaker and diaper changer out of mothballs, the shrink’s report would be prime evidence.
-He reported “She made no complaints about Dr. [my former name]’s care of [our son] and confirmed the fact that he does look after [him] on Fridays, Saturdays and Sundays, as well as getting him up and dressed in the morning on other weekdays.”
+He reported “[Mother] made no complaints about [my] care of [our son] and confirmed the fact that [I] look after [our son] on Fridays, Saturdays and Sundays, as well as getting him up and dressed in the morning on other weekdays.”

-Confirming my bygone honey trap tale she told the psychiatrist “at one time she might have been generous in her allowance of visitations to her husband if she had custody of [our son], including having Dr. [my former name] stay overnight in the home to be with [our son].”
+Confirming a silly honey trap tale hardly worth repeating, she told the psychiatrist “at one time she might have been generous in her allowance of visitations to her husband if she had custody of [our son], including having [me] stay overnight in the home to be with [our son].”

-The psychiatrist continued “It is apparent from my meetings with Mrs [my former name] that she, too, accepts her spouse as a good and adequate parent who enjoys a good relationship with their son.”
+The psychiatrist continued “It is apparent from my meetings with [mother] that she, too, accepts her spouse as a good and adequate parent who enjoys a good relationship with their son.”

-He concluded he thought we should share joint custody of our child.
+He concluded we should share joint custody of our child.

 A maddening burden on me was lifted thanks to the disappearance of any reference to violence.
 This omission could have been the result of a conscious decision or of a slip.
 It could have been her way of dealing with the fact that her violence stories weren’t going over anywhere.
 Or perhaps someone had talked some sense into her.